 Let's say a client sends you their fancy logo as an Illustrator file.
-This is no problem in Cinema 4D, because vector files can be brought in as splines which can then be extruded faster than you can say, “No a screenshot is not the same as the actual .ai, could you send that instead?”
+This is no problem in Cinema 4D, because vector files can be brought in as splines and geometry using the Vector Import tool.
+These can be extruded faster than you can say, “No a screenshot is not the same as the actual .ai, could you send that instead?”

 The Extrude Object is a generator that works on any kind of spline in Cinema4D.
 Like other generator objects, the effect of the Extrude is only apparent once you give it a child object to operate on, in this case a spline.